mozilla-mobile/mozilla-vpn-client/docs/building/android.md

     - `npm run android_x86_64:build`
     - `npm run android_arm64:build`

-7. You should now have a `debug/` folder containg *.apk
+7. You should now have a `debug/` folder containing *.apk

 ## Cleaning:
 In case you want to purge all build things do `rm .tmp/*` inside the container.